liampc/100-days-of-code/log.md

 Thoughts: Made mistakes on project and restart but still made a lot of progress, but I'm not really sure how to work on different modules, I am going to watch more tutorial about it.
 Eithery way today is really fun, I was able to make a module that displays alternate markers  for different players  tictactoe, make use of data-attr and indexes.

 Update!
 Just realized I made a mistake, I thought I was doing a modular pattern turns out it was just object literal.
 It's my fault for jumping straight to a  project because I got too excited.
 Anyways, I dont really feel worried about since I know I can convert my progress into it.

+## Day 48: 9 July 2020

+Progress: made the tictactoe work by converting object literal to a module pattern, watch git video tutorial

+Thoughts: I was able to convert my work into a module pattern but I had to re-add the code function but function to see the the flow better.
+I had to watch git tutorials cuz I'm having difficulties in what to do or the workflow when remote repo is in place.

+## Day 49: 10 July 2020

+Progress: modify my tictactoe code and add features for basic game

+Thoughts: watch video about modular JS, still cant figure out how to use and apply subpub function that could make my code cleaner in terms of events handling.
+The fixing of the rest of the project feels harder, I feel like my code is not yet organized even though it is working.
+Want to improve my flow of functions.